 The Intelligent Investor’s author starts out by giving various examples of why there are stocks that are undervalued in the market place.
 This can occur for a number of reasons including one-time events, a bad quarter or just that the stock is out of favor with Wall St. These stocks present the best opportunities for purchase according to Graham; however, the financials must not be ignored in these cases.
 A company may be undervalued but you still need to make sure that there is no impact to the earnings and revenues.
 The goal is to find companies that are financially sound but out of favor and undervalued.

 Graham likes to find good companies to research by looking for stocks where the price to book value is relatively low (1.4 for example).
 If you look hard enough, you will also find a few that are trading below 1.
 A close price to book ratio means that the price of the stock is essentially equal to the value of the company’s assets (cash, buildings, inventory, etc.).
-By targeting these companies, you are getting an investment with little downside risk but great potential for upside since the companies you will be targeting are healthy ones.
+By choosing to invest in companies like these, you are getting an investment with little downside risk but great potential for upside since the companies you will be targeting are healthy ones.
 Sometimes it can take some time for the investment community to recognize the diamond in the rough that you’ve found, but if you stay the course, it will eventually catch on says Graham.
 He gives many detailed examples to show you how the process works and how some of his trades turned out.

 Event Based Investing

 Another point that Graham drives home in the book is the opportunities that one-time events can play on our investing success.
+You should never choose whether to invest based on one event.
 Sometimes there is a negative news article on a stock and this can present us with a great buying opportunity.
 For instance, maybe a popular CEO is retiring and the company’s stock crashes over the course of the week.
 The company is still healthy and now is valued very cheap based on the price to book model.
 This event would represent a great buying opportunity for us to get the stock at an even better value.
 Both Buffett and Graham have used this over and over again to make better returns in the stock market than most professional money managers.